-6In the past decade, 67% of students chose to move to these 20 MSA's upon graduation.
+&lt;sup>3In the past decade, 67% of students chose to move to these 20 MSA's upon graduation.

 To account for amenity endogeneity, we use pre information rankings.
-The idea is that individual level pre-information rankings can be used as latent quality indices that summarize all individual knowledge about neighborhood quality.
+The idea is that individual level pre information rankings can be used as latent quality indices that summarize all individual knowledge about neighborhood quality.
 The validity of the indices relies on two assumptions.
 First, individuals report pre information rankings that remain relevant proxies for the desirability of neighborhoods.
-This is plausible as long as preferences remain stable in the two minutes between pre and post information rankings (Wiswall and Zafar (2014)).
+This is plausible as long as preferences remain stable in the two minutes between pre and post information rankings.
 And second, changes in rankings after the information intervention reflect new information about the networks and rents, i.e., there are switchers who respond to the information intervention.

-A potential threat to identification occurs if students change their views about unobserved amenities once they receive new information about neighborhood prices.
-We assess this threat by comparing student's views of a third variable, the walk score of a neighborhood.
-We find that students barely change their walk score views after receiving information about rents and networks, and that such small change is uncorrelated with rents and networks.
+We directly test a potential identification threat that students change their views about unobserved amenities once they receive new information about neighborhood prices.
+We assess perceptions of a third variable that is valued by students, the walk score of a neighborhood.
+We find that students barely change their walk score views after receiving information about rents and networks, and that such small changes are uncorrelated with rents and networks.
 Another potential issue is that switchers might be a selected sample, but we show in the empirical work that they are representative of the student body.